junchen14/Multi-Modal-Transformer/README.md

 ### Recent News
+> The code of CoaT is open sourced.
+The paper and code can be found [here](image-transformer.md)

 > The code of Kaleido-BERT is open sourced.
 The paper and coda can be found [here](image-language-transformer.md)

  > The code of TimeSformer is open sourced.
 The paper and code can be found [here](video-transformer.md)

  > The code of SwinTransformer is open sourced.
 The paper and code can be found [here](image-transformer.md)

  > The code of VisualGPT is open sourced.
 The paper and code can be found [here](image-language-tranformer.md)